eclipse-openj9/openj9-docs/docs/cmdline_specifying.md

 # OpenJ9 command-line options

-When you start Java&trade; you can specify various options on the command line to configure the runtime environment.
+When you start a Java&trade; application you can specify various options on the command line to configure the runtime environment.
 These options include:

 - [System properties](d_jvm_commands.md)
 - [Standard options](cmdline_general.md)